TRLexus/Crossword/README.md

 # CrossWord

-A CrossWord developed using HTML, CSS, and Reactjs
+A CrossWord developed using Reactjs